Models of quantum computation and quantum programming languages: Summary

 The biggest advantage of quantum programming languages is their ability to use classical control structures for controlling the execution of quantum operators.
 This is hard to achieve in quantum circuits model and it requires the introduction of non-unitary operations to this model.
 In addition, LanQ and cQPL provide the syntax for clear description of communication protocols.

-The syntax of presented languages resembles the syntax of popular classical programming languages like C \cite{ansic} or Java \cite{java}.
+The syntax of presented languages resembles the syntax of popular classical programming languages from the C programming language family \cite{ansic}.
 As such, it can be easily mastered by programmers familiar with classical languages.
 Moreover, the description of quantum algorithms in quantum programming languages is better suited for people unfamiliar with the notion used in quantum mechanics.

 The main disadvantage of described languages is the lack of quantum data types.
 The types defined in described languages are used mainly for two purposes: \begin{itemize} \item To avoid compile-time errors caused by copying of quantum registers (cQPL and LanQ). \item Optimisation of memory management (QCL). \end{itemize} Both reasons are important from the simulations point of view, since they facilitate writing of correct and optimised quantum programmes.
 However, these features do not provide a mechanism for developing new quantum algorithms or protocols.